 With this event happening in our life in the very near future, I have been doing very limited grocery shopping.
 I’m trying to use what we have in the house so I don’t have to worry about transporting too much food.
 Sometimes I think I should work this way all the time.
 Certainly makes for a smaller grocery bill!

 I had some leftover turkey and gravy in the fridge and decided to pull what had together to make a pot pie.
 I wanted to make it a little more special if I could and I also needed to find a biscuit topping that didn’t call for a pre-made biscuit mix, so I went on an internet hunt to see what I could find.
 I found so many that looked good but the recipes ended up calling for canned biscuit dough or pre-made biscuit mix.
 I thought about making my own biscuit mix but didn’t want to have to make something what would make me have to store it.
 Basically I don’t use biscuit mix often which is why I didn’t have any on hand.

-Mel's Kitchen Cafe that seemed exactly what I was looking for.
+I finally came across a recipe from Mel’s Kitchen Cafe that seemed exactly what I was looking for.
 Her photos were so appetizing that I was anxious for my finished product so I could bite into it!
-I used her cheddar biscuit topping with a little bit of change for my own filling and where I normally would use onions, I used a shallot that I received from Frieda's Specialty Produce (loving their goodies they sent me!).
-It was delicious :) Thank you Mel for being out there to give me this recipe!
+I used her cheddar biscuit topping with a little bit of change for my own filling and where I normally would use onions, I used a shallot that I received from Frieda’s Specialty Produce (loving their goodies they sent me!).
+It was delicious Thank you Mel for being out there to give me this recipe!

 Turkey Pot Pie with Cheddar Garlic Biscuit Topping

 1-1/2 cups frozen mixed vegetables

 For the biscuit topping:

 1 cup all purpose flour